 Failure to Create a Pool Barrier

 Pool fences and gates help prevent young children from entering a pool area without a supervisor.
-The safest pools have fences on all four sides, which are at least four feet high, and have self-closing latches.
-When owners of homes, neighborhood swimming holes, or commercial pools fail to properly fence in their pools, the chances of an unintentional drowning increase.
+The safest pools have fences on all four sides, which are at least four feet high, and have When owners of homes, neighborhood swimming holes, or commercial pools fail to properly fence in their pools, the chances of an unintentional drowning increase.

 When pools are overcrowded, lifeguards may be unable to safely monitor all swimmers.
 If a child is in distress, a lifeguard may fail to immediately respond to a child who is drowning.